MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/admin-submission.md

 When you submit an email, you will get information about any policies that may have allowed the incoming email into your tenant, as well as examination of any URLs and attachments in the mail.
 Policies that may have allowed a mail include an individual user's safe sender list as well as tenant level policies such as Exchange mail flow rules (also known as transport rules).

-For other ways to submit email messages, URLs, and attachments to Microsoft, see
+For other ways to submit email messages, URLs, and attachments to Microsoft, see [Report messages and files to Microsoft](report-junk-email-messages-to-microsoft.md).

 ## What do you need to know before you begin?